orsonteodoro/gcf2/README.md

 Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world (in step 11) and to not disrupt the bootstrapping process.

+Step 11 can be skipped if Clang/LLVM is installed in step 4.

 Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.